jimbobbennett/co2sensor/README.md

 1. Copy the `appsettings.json.example` file to `appsettings.json` in each folder.
 1. In these files, set the following:

+    ```json
+    {
+      "Hostname": <the hostname of the MQTT server>,
+      "Topic": "co2-readings",
+      "X509Pem": "../../sensor-cert.pem",
+      "X509Key": "../../sensor-cert.key",
+    }
+    ```

-    - "Hostname" - the hostname of the MQTT server.
+    Set `"Hostname"` to the hostname of the MQTT server.
 This is the `hostname` from the output of the event grid creation.
-    - "Topic" - the name of the topic from the topic space.
-This is `co2-readings` if you used the values above.
+The paths to the `sensor-cert.pem` and `sensor-cert.key` files assume you placed these files in the root of where you cloned this repo.

 1. In the `appsettings.json` file in the `Sensor` folder, set the following: